LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 1. Be sure you are online as a Human agent in LiveEngage.

-2. Click the Live Chat button on the test page and you should be connected to your automation in the Bot skill.
+2. Click the Live Chat button on the test page and you should be connected to your bot in the Bot skill.

 3. Enter a message and hit Send.
     <img style="width:200px" src="img/ConvoBuilder/helloworld/userwindow1.png">